-- The AAA submitted that telematics allow the manufacturer to communicate directly with the car owner, perhaps scheduling a service or repair for the car at a dealer, bypassing the independent sector, which may raise competition concerns.
-The AAA submitted that consumers should be able to access and control the data generated by their use of the car.
-The AAA submitted - The AAAA submitted that data generated by the use of a car should also belong to the car owner. - Bapcor submitted that telematics is a method for manufacturers to restrict customer service options. - CHOICE submitted that data collected by a car should only be exported with the car owner's consent. - Holden submitted that in relation to new features, such as telematics, the industry must ensure the sharing of information and data does not compromise the security and safety of the car.
+- The AAA submitted that telematics allow the manufacturer to communicate directly with the car owner, perhaps scheduling a service or repair for the car at a dealer, bypassing the independent sector, which may raise competition concerns.592 The AAA submitted that consumers should be able to access and control the data generated by their use of the car. - The AAAA submitted that data generated by the use of a car should also belong to the car owner.593 - Bapcor submitted that telematics is a method for manufacturers to restrict customer service options.594 - CHOICE submitted that data collected by a car should only be exported with the car owner's consent.595 - Holden submitted that in relation to new features, such as telematics, the industry must ensure the sharing of information and data does not compromise the security and safety of the car.596

-The AAA, AAAA and MTAA all submitted that the Heads of Agreement (discussed in chapter 4) contemplated the implications of telematics, and indicated that the signatories may develop protocols relating to consumer access and ownership of car generated data; however, this has not yet occurred.
+The AAA, AAAA and MTAA all submitted that the Heads of Agreement (discussed in Chapter 4) contemplated the implications of telematics, and indicated that the signatories may develop protocols relating to consumer access and ownership of car generated data; however, this has not yet occurred.
+597

-The PC's Data Availability and Use Inquiry Report considered issues around consumer access to digitally held data about themselves, which includes data collected by telematics devices.
-The PC has proposed a comprehensive consumer right to share and receive a
+The PC's Data Availability and Use Inquiry Report considered issues around consumer access to digitally held data about themselves, which could include data collected by telematics devices.
+598 The PC has proposed a comprehensive consumer right to share and receive a machine readable form of data held about them, including data created from consumers' use of internet-connected digital devices, 599 such as telematics.